Manithj/Health-mate-ai-bot/README.md

 # Health-mate-ai-bot
 This is a medical bot built using Llama2 and Sentence Transformers.
 The bot is powered by Langchain and Chainlit. https://app.steve.ai/video/QZSMBUTUC7UPQIXZ
+To Run
+- Install Dependencies using `pip freeze > requirements.txt`.
+- Run the model by entering `chainlit run model.py -w`.

 ## Inspiration